whalebone/wb-docs/en/local_resolver.rst

 * **Operating system**

-  .. warning:: Please note that Whalebone only supports deloyments without desktop environments such as GNOME, KDE or Xfce as those can impact available memory and DNS processing on the server.
+  .. warning:: Please note that Whalebone only supports deployments without desktop environments such as GNOME, KDE or Xfce as those can impact available memory and DNS processing on the server.

   * The operating system must support the amd64-bit architecture.
   * Whalebone requires an actively maintained operating system distributed by one of the following operating system publishers: